-Rihanna has been catapulted onto the worldwide stage, her image and persona have risen into the stratosphere and Rihanna the Barbadian pop star has been born.
+Rihanna has been catapulted onto the worldwide stage, her image and persona have risen into the stratosphere, and she, the Barbadian pop star, has been born.

 Rihanna continues to light up the stars and is now an icon with multi-million dollar advertising contracts, and she is the face of the Barbados Tourism Authority.

-She is now also branching out into cinema and is working on her first film, ‘Battleship,’ which is based on Hasbro’s classic novel ‘Combat Game,’ and is about our planet’s survival against a superior force.
+She is now also branching out into cinema.
+She is working on her first film, ‘Battleship,’ which is based on Hasbro’s classic novel ‘Combat Game,’ and is about our planet’s survival against a superior force.